yi-editor/yi-editor.github.com/README.md

 The source folder for the documentation is `yi-documentation`.
 Files in the top level directory are most likely Hakyll's output.

-If you're not a frequent Hakyll user, you can get into a Hakyll sandboxed environment either using cabal, or using Nix.
-Both the cabal and nix files needed for sandboxing are attached.
-Once you're in the development sandbox, you can build the site using `make`.
-The makefile will automatically build the site for you, and preview it on localhost:8000
+If you're not a frequent Hakyll user, you can get into a Hakyll environment either using stack, or using Nix.
+Both the necessary cabal and nix files are attached.
+The makefile will automatically build the site for you, and preview it on localhost:8000.

 The development workflow would look like the following: